Boundary criticality in two-dimensional interacting topological insulators

 For a fixed bulk interaction strength $U_\text{bulk}$, we vary the boundary interaction strength $U_\text{bdy}$ to determine the fate of helical edge states.
 It is probed by the boundary RG-invariant quantity $R^{SS}_\text{bdy}$.
-Before the bulk transition, $U_\text{bulk} < U^\ast_\text{bulk}$, there is a boundary transition driven by the boundary interaction strength, $U_\text{bdy}$, indicated by the crossing in the RG-invariant quantity for different system sizes as shown in Fig.~\ref{fig:crossing}(d).
-This transition belongs to the BKT universality class of helical states with Luttinger parameter $K = \frac12 $, as studied in Ref.~\cite{zheng2011particle,li2017edge}.
-The inset shows the data collapse of the RG-invariant quantity, consistent with the ansatz, $R_\text{bdy}^{SS} \sim f\left( (U_\text{bdy} - U^{c}_\text{bdy}) \log^2(L/\xi)\right)$, confirming the BKT transition.
-Here, $U^{c}_\text{bdy}$ is the critical point of the boundary transition, generally dependent on the bulk interaction strength, and $\xi$ is a fitting parameter in the data collapse.
-On the other hand, after the bulk transition, $U_\text{bulk} > U^\ast_\text{bulk}$, the boundary becomes ordered and the helical boundary states open a gap, leading to a negative value of the boundary Hubbard coupling in the extrapolated crossing points in the RG-invariant quantity in the inset of Fig.~\ref{fig:crossing}(f).
+Before the bulk orders, i.e.\ at $U_\text{bulk} < U^\ast_\text{bulk}$, there is a boundary transition driven by $U_\text{bdy}$ indicated by the crossing in $R^{SS}_\text{bdy}$ for different system sizes as shown in Fig.~\ref{fig:crossing}(d).
+This transition belongs to the BKT universality class of helical states where the Luttinger parameter $K = \frac12 $, as studied in Refs.~\onlinecite{zheng2011particle,li2017edge}.
+The inset shows the data collapse of the RG-invariant quantity, consistent with the logarithmic scaling ansatz for the BKT transition, $R_\text{bdy}^{SS} \sim f\big[ (U_\text{bdy} - U^{c}_\text{bdy}) \log^2(L/\xi)\big]$.
+Here, $U^{c}_\text{bdy}$ is the critical point of the boundary transition, generally dependent on the $U_\text{bulk}$, and $\xi$ is a fitting parameter in the data collapse.
+On the other hand, after the bulk orders, i.e.\ at $U_\text{bulk} > U^\ast_\text{bulk}$, the boundary orders as well and the helical boundary states open a gap.
+Consequently, the crossing point shifts significantly and monotonically to smaller $U_\text{bdy}$ as the system size increases, leading to a negative $U_\text{bdy}$ in the extrapolated crossing points of $R_\text{bdy}^{SS}$, shown in the inset of Fig.~\ref{fig:crossing}(f).